remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 ## Lets try it out!

-So I deployed a custom Azure Policy that configures a Diagnostic setting on all Azure Web Apps.
+I deployed a custom Azure Policy that configures a Diagnostic setting on all Azure Web Apps.
 There are 30 Web Apps on the subscription so I had to run a remediation task to get the Azure Policy to apply to the non-compliant resources as these are "Existing" resources.

 ### To do this via Azure cli: